capossele/SynchroniCityDataMarketplace/README.md

 * */business-ecosystem-charging-backend/src/media/assets*: This directory contains the different digital assets uploaded by sellers to the Business Ecosystem Charging Backend
 * */business-ecosystem-charging-backend/src/plugins*: This directory is used for providing asset plugins (see section *Installing Asset Plugins*)
 * */business-ecosystem-charging-backend/src/user_settings*: This directory must include the *settings.py* and *services_settings.py* files with the software configuration.
 More specifically, the *services_settings.py* includes:
     * KEYSTONE_PROTOCOL: http or https
     * KEYSTONE_HOST: host where is running the IDM (e.g., 'idm.docker')
-    * KEYROCK_PORT: port number where is listening the Keyrock instance (e.g., '8000')
+    * KEYROCK_PORT: port number where the *Keyrock* instance is listening (e.g., '8000')
-    * KEYSTONE_PORT: port number where is listening the Keystone instance (e.g., '5000')
+    * KEYSTONE_PORT: port number where the *Keystone* instance  is listening (e.g., '5000')
     * KEYSTONE_USER: admin username of the IDM (e.g., 'idm')
     * KEYSTONE_PWD: admin password of the IDM (e.g., 'idm')
     * ADMIN_DOMAIN: admin domain on the IDM (e.g., 'Default')
     * APP_CLIENT_ID: Client ID of the Orion context broker registered on the IDM
-    * APP_CLIENT_SECRET: Client Secret of the Orion context broker registered on the IDM
+    * APP_CLIENT_SECRET: Client Secret of the Orion Context Broker registered on the IDM

 **Proxy**